Scope of Work: Definition, Examples, and Template

 1. Tasks

 It’s no secret that task management is a fundamental part of any project, especially if your project requires cross-departmental collaboration or multiple stakeholders.
-That’s why you’ll need to include a breakdown of your project goal into smaller and applicable steps, or tasks, in your scope of work.
+That’s why you’ll need to include a breakdown of your project goal into smaller and applicable steps, or tasks, in your Scope of Work.

 To better understand your project tasks, let’s create a hypothetical situation.
 Say you’re planning a vacation to Australia (uh, wouldn’t that be nice☀️).
 What needs to be done?